Read the constitution below, or download a PDF version of the constitution here.

 - Member associations must inform the WCAA each time a new President and/or International Delegate has been elected and provide contact details.

-Two of the International Delegates will be elected by the Council to take on the roles of WCAA Chairperson and Deputy Chairperson.
+Two of the International Delegates, or persons nominated by the Presidents of member organisations, will be elected by the Council to take on the roles of WCAA Chairperson and Deputy Chairperson.

 - The Chairperson will serve for a period of two years.

-- The Deputy Chairperson will serve as the next Chairperson for a period of two years.
+- The Deputy Chairperson will serve for a period of two years and thereafter as the next Chairperson for a period of two years.

-- All international delegates and members of the Organizing Committee (see Article 5) will be entitled to nominate candidates or to self-nominate for election to any office within the WCAA, whenever there is a vacancy and an election.
+- All international delegates and members of the Organizing Committee (see Article 5) will be entitled to nominate candidates or, with the exception of the incumbent chair and deputy chair, to self-nominate for election to any office within the WCAA, whenever there is a vacancy and an election.

 - The Chairperson and Deputy Chairperson of the WCAA (see Article 4) are simultaneously the Chairperson and Deputy Chairperson of the Organizing Committee